Miss-Inputs/miss-inputs.github.io/game-reviews/_posts/2021-08-03-mario-luigi-superstar-saga.md

 series: ["Mario", "Mario RPG", "Mario & Luigi"]
 genres: ["RPG", "top-down adventure", "RPG with ATB"]
-protagonist: ["man", "multiple protagonists"]
+protagonist: ["male", "multiple protagonists", "duo", "siblings"]
-other-categories: ["Game Boy Player rumble"]
+tags: ["Game Boy Player rumble"]
 accessibility-issues: ["timing required", "colour blindness"]
 technical-notes: Game Boy Player for rumble, but causes issues
 save-method: save points
+rating: 7
+difficulty-rating: 4
+image: /game-reviews/images/mlss.png
 ---

 I finished this game… a whole month ago?
 I just forgot to ever write a review for it.
 Which is ironic because I also originally forgot to finish this game.
 Played a long time ago.
 Don't remember how long ago, but I'm sure I remember pirating it as a young teenager in the mid-2000s when this game was all the rage and everyone liked to rip sprites from it.
 I think I got stuck somewhere.
 But that won't do… if I'm going to play all the video games, surely I should finish what I've started, right?
 Especially something that I keep saying is a game I really like - but how can I say that if I never played it all the way through?
 Some would argue that it's perfectly valid to say a game is your favourite if you never finished it, or even if you haven't played it at all, and I have no problem with using that definition if they want.
 I can't vibe with that though.